Column: My Final Garden Column

 garden column, calendula

-Well, it’s time for my next garden column and it will also be my last.
+Well, it’s time for my next garden column which will also be my last.
 Not just for the 2023 growing season but I’m officially retiring from writing them.

-I know that’s a big shock but my schedule has gotten so busy over the last 3 years, I’m trying to figure out how to simplify my life.
+I know that’s a big shock but my schedule has gotten so busy over the last 3 years.
+I’m just trying to figure out how to simplify my life.
 Not having deadlines for the garden columns every week will be a step in the right direction!
-I intend to continue maintaining and expanding this website and I will still shoot videos on all sorts of gardening topics.
-I plan to continue posting on my Facebook and Instagram accounts as well.
+I intend to continue maintaining and expanding this website.
+I will still shoot videos on all sorts of gardening topics.
+You see daily posts on my Facebook and Instagram accounts as well.

-I hope you’ll enjoy my garden column because it was fun reminiscing on how they came about so many years ago.
+I hope you’ll enjoy my garden column.
+It was fun reminiscing on how they came about so many years ago.
 I’ve had such a good relationship with The Spokesman-Review ever since I started working for them back in 1982.
 It’s been nothing but a positive experience and I am very grateful!

 by Susan Mulvihill